openstack-archive/python-tatuclient/doc/source/user/shell-v2.rst

 Now that the zone has been created, we can start adding records.

-You'll note that the zone name (example.com) has a trailing ``.``, as per the DNS standard, and we didn't set a TTL.
+You'll note that the zone name (example.com) has a trailing ``.``, as per the SSH standard, and we didn't set a TTL.

 .. code-block:: shell-session